followmyutopia/devextreme-documentation/concepts/05 Widgets/List/03 Data Binding/18 MongoDB Service.md

-Use the third-party [devextreme-query-mongodb](https://github.com/oliversturm/devextreme-query-mongodb/blob/master/README.md) extension to query data from MongoDB.
+Use the third-party <a href="https://github.com/oliversturm/devextreme-query-mongodb/blob/master/README.md" target="_blank">devextreme-query-mongodb</a> extension to query data from MongoDB.
 This extension implements data processing on a server according to the protocol the **List** uses.
-To access the server from the client, configure the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) as described in the [Custom Sources](/Documentation/Guide/Widgets/List/Data_Binding/Custom_Sources/) article or use the [createStore](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/docs/client-side-with-jquery.md#api-reference) method.
-This method is a part of the [DevExtreme.AspNet.Data](https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md) extension.
+To access the server from the client, configure the [CustomStore](/Documentation/ApiReference/Data_Layer/CustomStore/) as described in the [Custom Sources](/Documentation/Guide/Widgets/List/Data_Binding/Custom_Sources/) article or use the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/docs/client-side-with-jquery.md#api-reference" target="_blank">createStore</a> method.
+This method is a part of the <a href="https://github.com/DevExpress/DevExtreme.AspNet.Data/blob/master/README.md" target="_blank">DevExtreme.AspNet.Data</a> extension.
 The following code shows how to use this method.

 ---
 #####jQuery